Do cities still want a sharing economy?

 Much has been said in recent months about Uber and its travails as a company, with big leadership changes, and then an outright ban in London.
 Even so, Ubers (and Lyfts) are rolling down city streets, and the 40 million monthly active riders indicate that this is an incredibly popular transportation option.

-Many people love using AirBnB as well, as the company cites 150 million global users.
+Many people love using Airbnb, as well, as the company cites 150 million global users.
 However, concerns continue to arise coast to coast over its impact on neighborhoods and existing services.
-These companies—representative of much of the public conception of the ‘sharing economy’—have, together with others in the on-demand space, upended traditional business models and ushered in vast innovation to our cities.
+These companies — representative of much of the public conception of the “sharing economy” — have, together with others in the on-demand space, upended traditional business models and ushered in vast innovation to our cities.

 The relationships between cities and sharing economy companies have grown and morphed in recent years — in many cases, positively.
 But, challenges surrounding core municipal issues remain, and many established companies are still grappling with how to adjust to a new business environment.
 The result is a paradigm shift in the way we think about everything from market demand and utilization to regulation.